Deep Linking

 ...

-//If you dont want Netmera to handle deeplinks you should set that value to false.
+// If you don't want Netmera to handle deep links, set this value to false.

 resValue "bool", "netmera_use_default_deeplink_action", "true"